LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/Foundations/liveperson-functions-cli.md

   - function-as-a-service-foundations-liveperson-functions-cli.html
 ---

 The Functions Command Line Interface (CLI) tool will enable you to develop, test and manage your functions from the comfort of your local machine.
-Additionally, if you want to integrate Functions in an automated process (e.g. CI/CD), the CLI is the perfect place to start.
-You can inspect the CLI's code and find detailed documentation on the CLI's public GitHub [repository](https://github.com/LivePersonInc/faas-cli).
+If you want to integrate Functions in an automated process (e.g. CI/CD), the CLI is the perfect place to start.
+You can inspect the CLI's code and find detailed documentation on the CLI's public [GitHub repository](https://github.com/LivePersonInc/faas-cli).

 ### How to install

  {: .notice}
 The CLI is optimized for use with macOS and Linux.
-If you want to use the CLI from a Windows machine, we recommend using the Linux subsystem.
+If you want to use the CLI from a Windows machine, we recommend using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about).

 Use the command `npm install -g liveperson-functions-cli` or `yarn global add liveperson-functions-cli` to install the CLI on your local machine.
-Once the CLI has been successfully installed using `lpf version` should show something along the lines off:
+Once the CLI has been successfully installed you can display the current version using `lpf version`:

 <img class="fancyimage" alt="Functions: cli version" src="img/functions/functions_cli_version.png">